James P. Hoffa

-James Phillip Hoffa (born May 19, 1941) is an American labor leader and attorney who was the tenth General President of the International Brotherhood of Teamsters.
-He is the son of Jimmy Hoffa.
-Hoffa was first elected in 1998, and subsequently re-elected in 2001, 2006, 2011, and 2016 to five-year terms.
-In 2018, Hoffa was elected chair of the Road Transport Section of the International Transport Workers' Federation at its quadrennial Congress in Singapore.
-Hoffa is the second-longest serving General President of the Teamsters Union, after Dan Tobin, who served from 1907 to 1952.
-Hoffa's final term as General President ended in 2022.
+'James Phillip Hoffa (born May 19, 1941), also known as James Hoffa Jr. or Jim Hoffa, is an American labor leader and attorney who served as the tenth General President of the International Brotherhood of Teamsters.
+He is the son of former Teamsters president Jimmy Hoffa.
+First elected in 1998, Hoffa was subsequently re-elected in 2001, 2006, 2011, and 2016, serving five consecutive five-year terms.
+In 2018, he was elected Chair of the Road Transport Section of the International Transport Workers' Federation during its quadrennial congress in Singapore.
+Hoffa is the second-longest-serving General President in the union’s history, following Dan Tobin, who held the position from 1907 to 1952.
+His final term concluded in 2022.

 Personal life

-Hoffa is the son of Jimmy Hoffa, who was also General President of the Teamsters, and his wife Josephine (née Poszywak).
+Hoffa is the son of Jimmy Hoffa, who served as General President of the Teamsters from 1957 to 1971, and Josephine (née Poszywak) Hoffa.
 He has one sister, Judge Barbara Ann Crancer.
-Hoffa is married to Virginia (Ginger) Sue Harris (born 1945), a former teacher and licensed veterinary technician since 1969.
-They have two sons, David (born 1970) and Geoffrey (born 1972), and six grandchildren.
+Hoffa is married to Virginia "Ginger" Sue Harris (b.
+1945), a former teacher and licensed veterinary technician since 1969.
+They have two sons, David (b.
+1970) and Geoffrey (b.
+1972), and six grandchildren.

 Born in Detroit, Michigan on May 19, 1941, Hoffa attended Cooley High School.
 There, he became a member of the National Honor Society, and an all-city and all-state football player.
 During the summer months, the Hoffa family visited their cottage in rural Orion Township outside Detroit.

 Hoffa often accompanied his father to Teamster meetings and events, and became a Teamster in 1959 on his 18th birthday.
 Hoffa holds a degree in economics from Michigan State University (1963) and a Bachelor of Laws degree from the University of Michigan Law School (1966).
 Hoffa was awarded a Ford Foundation Fellowship to work in the Michigan State Senate as an aide to senate and house members doing constituent relations and research.
 Hoffa is a member of Alpha Tau Omega.
 He was an attorney for the Teamsters from 1968 to 1993.

 Teamsters activity

 2021 Election of International Union Officers

-Prior to announcing his decision not to seek re-election, Boston Teamsters leader Sean O'Brien announced his intention to run against Hoffa to lead the union.
-Following 23 years as the leader of the union, Hoffa chose to retire and backed the Vairma-Herrera Teamsters Power Slate.
+Following 23 years as the leader of the union, Hoffa announced his intent to retire at the end of his term and backed the Vairma-Herrera Teamsters Power Slate.
 In November 2021, the O'Brien-Zuckerman Teamsters United Slate beat the Hoffa-backed slate by a more than two-to-one margin.
 O'Brien and his slate were sworn into office on March 22, 2022, at Teamsters headquarters in Washington, D.C.
 On the day his administration was installed, O'Brien fired more than 80 employees at the headquarters.
 He did not offer any severance or extension of benefits to the terminated staff.
 The International Brotherhood of Teamsters currently faces charges with the National Labor Relations Board in connection the terminations.
 As of November 10, 2022, the union was required to pay eligible terminated employees more than $175,000 as part of a settlement with the District of Columbia Attorney General's Office for violating D.C.
 Code 32-1303.